-GLOBE is currently involved in a number of community and organisational projects, working with stakeholder groups to identify the causes of complex health problems.
+GLOBE is currently involved in a number of community and organisational projects, working with stakeholder groups to identify the causes of complex health problems and using social network analysis to understand connections between stakeholders and organisations.
 Some of our ongoing projects include:

 - Working with a large, Victorian state-based employer to understand the impact of internal organisational systems on employee mental health.
 Various stakeholder groups at different organizational and managerial levels are participating in the construction of a map which describes organizational influences on mental health, with a view to better understand how existing systems may be having unintended negative effects on the wellbeing of employees.